dbmi-bgm/granite/README.md

                             "calling" by allelic balance (>=) [15]

 #### Examples
-toBgi can be used to calculate positions to blacklist for common variants by using unrelated samples.
-This command will set to "True" in BGI structure positions with allelic balance for alternate allele equal/higher than "--abthr" in more that "--fithr" samples (joint calling).
+toBig can be used to calculate positions to blacklist for common variants by using unrelated samples.
+This command will set to "True" in BIG structure positions with allelic balance for alternate allele equal/higher than "--abthr" in more that "--fithr" samples (joint calling).

-    granite toBgi -i file file file file ... -o file.out.bgi -f file.chrom.sizes -r file.regions --fithr <int> --abthr <int>
+    granite toBig -i file file file file ... -o file.out.big -f file.chrom.sizes -r file.regions --fithr <int> --abthr <int>

 Absolute reads count can be used instead of allelic balance to call positions.
-This command will set to "True" in BGI structure positions with reads count for alternate allele equal/higher than "--rdthr" in more that "--fithr" samples (joint calling).
+This command will set to "True" in BIG structure positions with reads count for alternate allele equal/higher than "--rdthr" in more that "--fithr" samples (joint calling).

-    granite toBgi -i file file file file ... -o file.out.bgi -f file.chrom.sizes -r file.regions --fithr <int> --rdthr <int>
+    granite toBig -i file file file file ... -o file.out.big -f file.chrom.sizes -r file.regions --fithr <int> --rdthr <int>